Domenico Cotroneo

 Resiliency of Cloud & HPC Systems

-Investigating resiliency issues in massive-scale distributed environments.
-My work focuses on diagnosing complex failure patterns in Cloud and HPC systems, characterizing error propagation across multi-node architectures, and validating resiliency strategies through rigorous data-driven analysis and stress testing.
+I work on resiliency in very large distributed environments.
+The focus is on diagnosing complex failure patterns in Cloud and HPC systems, understanding how errors propagate across many nodes, and validating resiliency strategies through data-driven analysis and stress testing.

 Resiliency of cyber-physical systems Direct measurements Evaluation benchmarks